airar-dev/Unity-AR-ColorMapping/README.md

   <p align="center"> <br />
     This project is an easy-to-apply AR Coloring Library. <br />
-    This project can be applied to AR Engines of MaxstAR, EasyAR, Vuforia, ARkit, ARcore. <br />
+    This project can be applied to AR Engines of MaxstAR, EasyAR, Vuforia, ARFoundation (ARkit/ARcore). <br />
     To use it for business projects, you need to purchase a separate license for the AR Engine. <br /><br />
     <a href="https://www.youtube.com/watch?v=I-WvBQRE2dw&feature=youtu.be" target="_blank">View Demo</a> <br /><br />